ccdgui/NuagesScraper/README.md

 # ScrapyScraper
 ## A web scraper using Scrapy

-The Nuage Spider is used to crawl select pages of a publicly available section of an online health forum ('message board').
+The purpose of this scraper is to crawl select pages of a publicly available section of an online health forum ('message board').
 The crawler returns structured json data from the messages posted by users.

 Highlights of this folder: